brookshelley/brookshelley.github.com/content/posts/2020-10-06-fennel-and-carrot-soup.md

 ---
 # Fennel and carrot soup

+This soup is _fall as fuck_.
+Happy October!

 ## Ingredients

-One or two bulbs of fennel A few (6-10) carrots 3-4 bell peppers 2-4 sliced tomatoes Half an apple Salt and Pepper to taste Rosemary Fennel bits (?) what are the leaves/green things called?
-Shio koji A little bit of miso 3-a lot of garlic cloves 1-3 chopped green onions
+(You can obviously customize this a bit, so I encourage experimentation)

+- One or two bulbs of fennel
+-A few (6-10) carrots
+- 3-4 bell peppers 2-4 sliced tomatoes
+- Half an apple
+- Salt and Pepper to taste
+- a bit of Rosemary
+- some fennel bits (?) what are the leaves/green things called?
+- 1 tablespoon of Shio koji
+- a tablespoon of miso
+- 3-a lot of garlic cloves
+- 1-3 chopped green onions

 ## Directions